-Are lights, switches and outlet covers in good condition? re Fire exit doors and hallways free of obstructions? (there should be at least 36-48 inches clearance) Are all required COVID-19 postings, signs, sanitizers and PPE present?
+Are lights, switches and outlet covers in good condition?
+Are Fire exit doors and hallways free of obstructions? (there should be at least 36-48 inches clearance) Are all required COVID-19 postings, signs, sanitizers and PPE present?
 YES NO Storage and Break Rooms Do you see observe any tripping hazards (do the walkways have at least 36-48 inches clearance?)
 Are the shelves stocked safely and neatly?
 Are lights, switches, electrical outlets are in good working condition?
 Is the refrigerator clean and free of outdated and spoiled food?
 Are the floors always kept free of wet spills and debris?
 Is there a non-slip floor matt?
 Are trash cans clean and always emptied out when full?

 Are toasters and microwaves clean and in good working order?
 Are storage racks in good condition and earthquake braced?
-Are a II req uired COVID-19 postings, signs, sanitizers and PPE present?
+Are a II requ uired COVID-19 postings, signs, sanitizers and PPE present?
 Yes NO Bathrooms Are all restrooms available for use?
 Are all restrooms adequately stocked (toilet paper, soap, and paper towels); and maintained in sanitary condition?
 Are there any broken fixtures or leaks?
 Are there any Graffiti?
 Are floors kept dry and free of debris?
 Do you observe any tripping and slipping hazards?
 Are a II req uired COVID-19 postings, signs, sanitizers and PPE present?
-YES ES NO General Condition Are employees practicing safety & security rules and procedures? (refer to Code of Safe Practices) Are Emergency Procedures and School Safety Plans current and readily available?
+YES NO General Condition Are employees practicing safety & security rules and procedures? (refer to Code of Safe Practices) Are Emergency Procedures and School Safety Plans current and readily available?
 Are non-smoking / non-vaping / no alcohol / no drugs / no weapons policies being enforced?
 Are the dress codes for both employees and students being enforced?
 Are all "employees and students" wearing Identification badges in a visible manner?
 Are the workplace's clean and in order?
 Are staff trained on and using safe lifting techniques?
 (If no, contact Safety for training materials & videos) Do all heaters have a working tip over switch?
 Are space heaters kept at least three feet away from any combustible items, such as paper, furniture, draperies, etc.?
 Are all electric space heaters plugged directly into the wall?
 Is the AED in good standby mode (green light flashing) Are the Electro pads and/or the AED battery expired?
 Is the AED cabinet alarm working?
-(Initial the tag for the month)
+(Initial the tag for the month) 1

 Are required evacuation maps properly displayed?
 (If no, please request from Safety) Are EpiPens clear and colorless and not expired?
 Is first aid cabinet properly stocked? (order empty items from staples using the item # on the empty box) Is emergency lighting available and in good working order?
 Are all fire extinguishers in good standby order? (check if pressure gauge at green zone and initial the tag for the month) Are aisles towards the emergency exits doors free of obstructions?
-(36-48" clearance) Has maintenance request been placed for necessary repairs? (broken windows, carpet condition, graffiti, etc.) YES Threat Assessment Meeting of Counselors, Psychologists, Principal/s, AP/s and LCC/s Threat Assessment Meeting of Counselors, Psychologists, Principal/s, AP/s and LCC/s Threat assessment meetings about dangerous students are held periodically Are there any cases that need to be forwarded to Safety & Security and Law Enforcements?
-(Fill comments below for more details) Are all required COVID-19 postings, signs, sanitizers and PPE present? ( Gene eral Comments & Recommendations: S Signa ature: Date: EMPLOYEE SAFETY ORIENTATION CHECKLIST E EMPI LOYEE ERVISOR/TRAINER following is an outline only.
-If you observe other conditions that should be covered
+(36-48" clearance) Has maintenance request been placed for necessary repairs? (broken windows, carpet condition, graffiti, etc.) YE S Threat Assessment Meeting of Counselors, Psychologists, Principal/s, AP/s and LCC/s Threat assessment meetings about dangerous students are held periodically Are there any cases that need to be forwarded to Safety & Security and Law Enforcements?
+(Fill comments below for more details) Are all required COVID-19 postings, signs, sanitizers and PPE present? ( Gene ral Comments & Recommendations: 9 Signa oture: Date: EMPLOYEE SAFETY ORIENTATION CHECKLIST E EMPL OYEE